 For example, refactors may accomplish such things as increases in processing speed, sourcing different internal data, or improving security concerns.
 Another type of refactoring involves streamlining some aspect of the code to make it more efficient, more maintainable, or more readable.

 Refactoring mandates that each change is tested immediately to verify the accomplishment of the desired goal.
 A refactor may be broken into a series of sequential micro-refactors in order to accomplish a larger goal; each small refactor must be tested to ensure correctness.
 This iterative process preserves the integrity of the software at any stage.

 SAFe emphasizes the importance of keeping all work visible, including refactoring.
 Like user value work, it must be planned for, estimated, and prioritized at all levels of the Solution.

 Refactors arise from various sources, as illustrated in Figure 2.

 A refactor can be instigated by a business Feature or can be a part of larger refactoring initiative required by some new architectural Enabler.
 New user Stories may also require some refactoring of code.
 Accumulated technical debt may drive the team to refactor certain components.
 Some refactors may be necessitated by new Nonfunctional Requirements.

-It is important to emphasize that not all the team’s refactoring effort comes in the form of specific story refactoring.
-Much of it should be “in-line” clean-up work, done while implementing user stories.
+Not all refactoring efforts originate from a story.
+The Test-Driven Development (TDD) process encourages continuous refactoring as part of making code changes.
+Developers are constantly updating their designs to better support current and upcoming requirements.
 Such work should be factored into the estimate of the corresponding Story (see continuous refactoring techniques described in , , ).
-Specific refactors, however, represent larger pieces of redesign that need to be planned and tracked as separate backlog items.
+Specific refactors, however, represent larger pieces of a redesign that needs to be planned and tracked as separate backlog items.